chengwenxi/nitro/docs/node-running/running-a-node.md

 ### Required Artifacts

-- Latest Docker Image: `offchainlabs/nitro-node:v2.0.3-9779dab`
+- Latest Docker Image: `mantlenetwork/mantle-node:v2.0.3-9779dab`

-- Mantle One Nitro Genesis Database Snapshot
+- Mantle One Mantle Genesis Database Snapshot
-  - Use the parameter `--init.url="https://snapshot.mantle.io/mainnet/nitro.tar"` on first startup to initialize Nitro database
+  - Use the parameter `--init.url="https://snapshot.mantle.io/mainnet/mantle.tar"` on first startup to initialize Mantle database
-  - If running more than one node, easiest to manually download image from https://snapshot.mantle.io/mainnet/nitro.tar and host it locally for your nodes
+  - If running more than one node, easiest to manually download image from https://snapshot.mantle.io/mainnet/mantle.tar and host it locally for your nodes
-  - Or use `--init.url="file:///path/to/snapshot/in/container/nitro.tar"` to use a local snapshot archive
+  - Or use `--init.url="file:///path/to/snapshot/in/container/mantle.tar"` to use a local snapshot archive
   - sha256 checksum: `a609773c6103435b8a04d32c63f42bb5fa0dc8fc38a2acee4d2ab2d05880205c`
   - size: 33.5573504 GB

-- Rinkeby Nitro Genesis Database Snapshot
+- Rinkeby Mantle Genesis Database Snapshot
-  - Use the parameter `--init.url="https://snapshot.mantle.io/rinkeby/nitro.tar"` on first startup to initialize Nitro database
+  - Use the parameter `--init.url="https://snapshot.mantle.io/rinkeby/mantle.tar"` on first startup to initialize Mantle database
-  - If running more than one node, easiest to manually download image from https://snapshot.mantle.io/rinkeby/nitro.tar and host it locally for your nodes
+  - If running more than one node, easiest to manually download image from https://snapshot.mantle.io/rinkeby/mantle.tar and host it locally for your nodes
-  - Or use `--init.url="file:///path/to/snapshot/in/container/nitro.tar"` to use a local snapshot archive
+  - Or use `--init.url="file:///path/to/snapshot/in/container/mantle.tar"` to use a local snapshot archive

 - Other chains do not have classic blocks, and do not require an initial genesis database